MarcnKov/A-star-in-Cpp/README.md

 ## Description

-The goal of the algorithm is to find the shortest path in a graph between the starting and final nodes.
-In order to do find the path, A* relies on a heuristic (Manhattan distance)
+The goal of the algorithm is to find the shortest path in a graph between starting and final nodes.
+In order to find the path, A* relies on a heuristic (I use Manhattan distance)
 that allows it to estimate the shortest distance to the final node.

 The A* algorithm finds the path in a 2D grid.
 2D grid is composed of movable and not movable areas.
-Walking path is represented by *.* and obstacle is represented by *o*, start and ending nodes are represented by * and *x* accordingly.
+Walking path is represented by *.* and an obstacle is represented by *o*, start and ending nodes are represented by * and *x* accordingly.

 ## Future Improvements